ucan-wg/spec/README.md

 Each direct delegation leaves of the action at the same level, or diminishes it.
 The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of different types, if part of the resource's semantics.

+Note that delegation is a seperate concept from invocation [§2.8](#28-invocation).
+Delegation is the act of granting a capability to another, not the act of using it (invocation) which has additional requirements.

 ## 2.6 Attenuation

 The process of constraining the capabilities in a delegation chain.